pierrebcarotti/FishBowl/README.md

 ### fish/shark_breed_maturity:
 Set number of turn from which fish/sharks can reproduce after they have spawn.
 From that moment, they can breed at any turn.
 ### fish/sharks_breed_probability:
-If a shark or fish as the maturity to reproduce, then it can do so at each turn with this probability.
+If a shark or fish has reached the maturity to reproduce, then it can do so at each turn with this probability.
 ### fish/shark_speed:
 How many cells a fish/shark can move at each turn (Not Implemented)
 ### shark_starving: